PzGrenBtl-402/PzGrenBtl402/tools/README.md

 - P-drive
 - [Python 3.x](https://www.python.org/downloads/)
 - [ArmaScriptCompiler](https://github.com/dedmen/ArmaScriptCompiler) (included if `setup.bat` was used)

-Create the following link manually.
+To create the required links for ArmaScriptCompiler execute `setup.py` in the `tools` folder.
+If that fails, you can create the links manually.
 First, create `z` folder in your P-drive.
 Then run the following command as admin, replacing the text in brackets with the appropriate paths:
 ```cmd
 mklink /J "P:\z\PzGrenBtl402" "[location of the PzGrenBtl402 project]"
 ```
+Copy the folder structure in the `include` folder to `P:\`.
+The folders in the P-Drive should look like `P:\x\cba\addons\...`.

 Execute `build_release.bat` in the project root folder.
 Your builds will now be optimized.
 *P-drive needs to be mounted if you want to build the release.*